 For tributary monitoring, three sites (Great, Boulder, and Cold Brooks) were sampled in June and September for temperature, dissolved oxygen, pH, E. coli, and total phosphorus (results in table below).
-FBE also monitored water temperature and/or water level using continuous Onset HOBO[®] loggers at the lower basin, Kezar outlet stream, and seven tributaries to Kezar Lake: Beaver, Boulder, Bradley, Coffin, Great, Long Meadow, and Sucker Brooks (results on next page).

 Water temperatures fell below 24°C, which is excellent for coldwater fish species.